Root Canal Cost: How Much and How to Pay for It

 The Takeaway

-Having a root canal can be an important medical intervention for your health and the survival of your affected tooth.
-And although the procedure is expensive, there are ways to pay for it that won’t add financial pain to your dental pain.
+Having a root canal can be an important medical intervention to preserve your health and your affected tooth.
+Although the procedure is expensive, there are ways to pay for it that won’t add financial stress to your dental pain.

 FAQ